 Read on to learn how your credit score can affect buying a car, plus some tips for purchasing a car with a lower credit score.

 There are a few different scoring models that car dealers may use for determining a customer’s credit score.
-They may use the FICO Auto Score 10 , an industry-specific model featuring a score range from 250 to 900.
-The auto industry also may use VantageScore 3.0 or the newer VantageScore 4.0 model, which has a score range from 300 to 850.
+They may use the FICO® Auto Score, an industry-specific model featuring a score range from 250 to 900.
+The auto industry also may use VantageScore 3.0 or 4.0, which has a score range from 300 to 850.

 No matter which scoring model is used, a bad credit score falls on the lower end of the range and a good credit score sits on the higher end of the range.

 There may not necessarily be a minimum credit score required to buy a car.
-Consumers with deep subprime credit scores from 300 to 500 have obtained financing for new and used vehicles in the second quarter of 2021, according to the credit bureau Experian’s State of the Automotive Finance Market report for that period.
+Consumers with deep subprime credit scores (300–500) have obtained financing for new and used vehicles in 2022, according to the credit bureau Experian.
 Although the percentage of borrowers in this category is very low, this indicates that even those with the lowest credit scores still may have access to auto financing.

 Check your score with SoFi Insights

 Track your credit score for free.
 Sign up and get $10.*

 Consumers from all credit score categories have obtained auto loans in 2022, but car buyers with excellent credit histories tended to secure the lowest annual percentage rate (APR) financing, according to Experian.
 When assessing what is a good credit score to buy a car, Experian’s data confirms that consumers in the super prime and prime categories obtain the lowest interest rates on average for financing.

 Quarterly financing data on new vehicle purchases in the fourth quarter of 2022 shows the following average APRs by credit score ranges: